basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 recovered, D will attempt to deliver the replica to A. Once the transfer succeeds, D may delete the object from its local store without decreasing the total number of replicas in the system.

-# As mentioned previously, Riak does not require that a write be durable, only that a vnode responds
-# in the affirmative.
-If you require a durable write in the way mentioned here, use DW.

 Using hinted handoff, Dynamo ensures that the read and write operations are not failed due to temporary node or network failures.
 Applications that need the highest level of availability can set W to 1, which ensures that a write is accepted as long as a single node in the system has durably written